 - I am a single person business, must I suspend operations if I am not on the critical list?

-- Can I travel to Vermont?
+- Can I travel to and from Vermont?

 - Is my private rental property (Airbnb, etc.) considered to be a lodging establishment under the Executive Order?